 Return to Bangkok and transfer to your hotel.

 Bangkok – Hanoi - Thanh Xuan Peace Village (Orphanage)

-On arrival at Noi Bai International airport (Hanoi Airport) After clearing immigrations and customs, meet our guide at the arrival hall area and transfer from airport to check-in at your hotel.
+On arrival at Noi Bai International airport (Hanoi Airport) After clearing immigration and customs, meet our guide at the arrival hall area and transfer from the airport to check-in at your hotel.

 This afternoon, travel 10 km. south of Hanoi to visit an orphanage house, Thanh Xuan Peace Village

-Thanh Xuan Peace Village aims at humanitarian, good natured and medically oriented targets for the sake of children of bad luck, suffering from congenital and other causes specially damaged by horbicider used during the war time.
-By doing so, the essential purposes of Thanh Xuan Peace Village are getting back these ill-fated children to the community, integrating their life to the living rythm of the whole population.
+Thanh Xuan Peace Village aims at humanitarian, good-natured and medically oriented targets for the sake of children with bad luck, suffering from congenital and other causes especially damaged by herbicide used during the wartime.
+By doing so, the essential purposes of Thanh Xuan Peace Village are to get back these ill-fated children into the community, integrating their life into the living rythm of the whole population.
 Our establishment takes the responsibility of breeding, caring, rehabilitating, (mentally and physically) cultural teaching, computer teach and stone-fine art for children admitted

 The volunteer could participate in: